 Make sure you don’t buy KitchenAid attachments for the wrong standing mixer.

 It’s a KitchenAid beater with a scraper on the side, which minimizes time spent stopping mixing to scrape the bowl with a spatula.
 Honestly, how much time do you spend trying to scrap the sides of your bowl during a mixing project?

 This KitchhenAid sifter and scale attachment allows you to add dry goods directly to the mix while measuring and sifting for you.
 It holds up to 4 cups of dry goods at a time and cuts down on the dishes because you don’t have to measure in one dish, sift into a second and finally add.

-It also minimizes throwing dry good dust into the air and throwing it out the side of the bowl.
+It also minimizes giant, messy clouds of flour and throwing dry goods out the side of the bowl.
 (I’m just saying, it’s a thing for me.)